merrygin/TippingPigs/README.md

 # TippingPigs

-This is a project for a virtual toy/game that illustrates the concept of cascading tipping points to young people of ages 12-16 (e.g, tipping points in the climate system, but complex systems in general).
+This is a project for a virtual toy/game that illustrates the concept of cascading tipping points to young people of ages 12-16 (e.g, tipping points in the climate system, but also complex systems in general).

-It is developed for the Max Planck Society for the History of Science & Max Planck Society for Geoanthropology by members of the ModelSEN project.
+It is developed for the Max Planck Society for the History of Science & the Max Planck Society for Geoanthropology by members of the [ModelSEN project](https://modelsen.mpiwg-berlin.mpg.de/).

 NOTE: This is an early version of the game.
 It is basically functional, but all art and UI elements are placeholders and game mechanics are unbalanced or still in development.